Mackenzie-Hoekman/IDS2024S/quiz/2/README.md

 9. the 70's
 10. a computer that had to be rewired to perform a new task
 11. Calculator
-12. Declarative simply declares a statement, whereas an imperative gives a command or task, often used in code to create or define something
+12. A declarative statement simply states something, whereas an imperative gives a command or task, often used in code to create or define something
 13. a. declarative b. declarative c. imperative d. imperative e. imperative
 14. math
 15. ENIAC